A special clause in a real estate purchase contract can save you tens of thousands of dollars.

 It’s also important to be aware of the expiry of appeal periods within the development approval timeframe.

-As is evident, there are a myriad of special clauses available for use in purchase contracts that can assist you in structuring the contract to make the deal more beneficial to both parties.
+As is evident, there is a myriad of special clauses available for use in purchase contracts that can assist you in structuring the contract to make the deal more beneficial to both parties.

 For that reason, it’s important to practice continuing education where special clauses are concerned.